Updates

 Trade or Business

 The federal law considers cannabis an illegal business.
 However, the law still expects related parties to pay income tax on the earnings obtained from the trade of cannabis.
-In other words, the law does not distinguish between taxable income earned through legal or illegal means.

 For cannabis, activities to be considered a business depend on a good number of case precedence, degree of consistency, and the extent of activities the participant has engaged in over a certain period.